kmvanden/machine_learning/README.md

   - **Average prediction**: each model outputs a numeric value and the average number is the final prediction.

 ### Random Forest Hyperparameters
-Hyperparameters are tunable settings that are set before the training process begins.
-They control how the model is trained and thus the performance of the model.

 Each decision tree within a random forest is trained on a bootstrap sample of the training data.
 This introduces variation, so that each tree doesn’t learn the same patterns.
 On average, about two-thirds of the training data is included in any given bootstrap sample (the remaining one-third of the data are the out-of-bag (OOB) samples).

 Features within the data (especially in high dimensional datasets) can be irrelevant to class separation.
 Models trained with many irrelevant features are more likely to learn patterns specific to the training dataset and thus not generalize well to unseen data.